-Bellare et al. \cite{bellare1997concrete} were the first to analyze various security notions for symmetric-key cryptography, such as Chosen-Plaintext Attack (CPA) and Chosen-Ciphertext Attack (CCA) security, under the concrete security framework.
-NIST SP 800-57 \cite{nist_sp80057_2020}, based on the Birthday Attack \cite{von1939aufteilungs,Diffie1976new}, provides recommendations or quantitative thresholds for the cryptographic key management metrics such as key lifetimes and minimum security strength, but does not provide provisions for practical encryption modes such as CTR and CBC.
-Bellare et al. further demonstrated in \cite{bellare1997concrete} that, under CPA, the adversary advantage for these block cipher mode of operation such as CTR and CBC can be attributed to the superposition of two components: the distinguishing advantage between the underlying Pseudorandom Function (PRF) and a true random function, and the upper bound of the collision probability from a birthday attack.
-From this, they derived the upper bound of the guessing advantage for these block cipher modes of operation.
-Daniele et al. \cite{micciancio2018bit} proposed a quantitative notion of bit security that unifies search and decision games and supports tight reductions across primitive types, providing a rigorous basis for standardization tasks such as key-length selection and security-level evaluation.
-These above results, along with the full-entropy property of QKD keys provide a solid basis for studying the security boundary of reusing a single QKD key.
+Bellare et al. \cite{bellare1997concrete} first analyzed various security notions for symmetric-key cryptography, such as Chosen-Plaintext Attack (CPA) and Chosen-Ciphertext Attack (CCA) security, within the concrete security framework.
+Based on the Birthday Attack \cite{von1939aufteilungs,Diffie1976new}, NIST SP 800-57 \cite{nist_sp80057_2020} provides qualitative suggestions or fixed quantitative thresholds for key management of cryptographic algorithms, such as key lifecycle and minimum security strength, but does not further specify the specific requirements for modes such as CTR and CBC.
+Bellare et al. further demonstrated in \cite{bellare1997concrete} that the adversary advantage of block ciphers such as CTR and CBC under CPA can be attributed to the superposition of the distinguishing advantage between the underlying pseudo-random function (PRF) and a true random function, and the upper bound of the collision probability from birthday attack.
+From this, they derived the upper bound of the guessing advantage for these modes.
+Daniele et al. \cite{micciancio2018bit} proposed a new definition of bit security that is both general and quantitative.
+This definition covers both search and decision games, and establishes a tight reduction framework for cross-type primitives, providing a rigorous theoretical basis for bit security to become a cryptographic standard (such as key-length selection and security strength assessment).
+These results, along with the full-entropy property of QKD-keys, establish a solid foundation for analyzing the security boundaries of reusing a single QKD-key.